Driving Offence Solicitors

 If you have been called to attend a Police Interview or have been charged with a driving offence and are due to appear in Court, please contact us.
 We can then provide you with details on how we can assist and represent you to ensure your case is properly assessed and your interests and livelihood are protected.

 There are multiple ways to get in touch with a solicitor or barrister at Kang & Co Solicitors.
-You can email us directly by sending an enquiry to firstname.lastname@example.org or you can get in touch by phone by calling 0345 222 9955.
-Alternatively you can fill out the form below and will get back to you quickly.
+You can fill out our contact form or you can get in touch by phone by calling 0345 222 9955.